Disaster Response, Preparedness & Safety

 3. Any controlled substance

 *Class E440002 Specific Purpose First Aid Kit A first aid kit is a good way to organize supplies in an emergency in a variety of situations and locations.
 The kit should be assembled in a container appropriate for the kit’s intended purpose.
 Examples could include a kit for a vehicle, recreational vehicle, boat, livestock building, camping, etc. A description of where the kit will be stored and examples of specific emergencies expected for that location should be included in the exhibit.
 The kit should include a written inventory and purpose statement for included items.
 Items included should be relevant to the kit’s intended purpose.
 Consider items needed to cover the following areas of first aid: airway and breathing, bleeding control, burn treatment, infectious disease protection, fracture care and miscellaneous supplies.
-Use citizen Safety manual, 4H425, pages 6 and 7 for guidance https://marketplace.unl.edu/extension/citizen-safety.html .
+Use citizen Safety manual, 4H425, pages 6 and 7 for guidance (curriculum may be ordered from UNL Marketplace) .
 No purchased first aid kits allowed.

 Kits containing any of the following will be automatically disqualified